awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-keystore.md

-# Tutorial: Using a Custom Keystore with Amazon MSK<a name="example-keystore"></a>
+# Tutorial: Using a Custom Truststore with Amazon MSK<a name="example-keystore"></a>

-The following tutorial demonstrates how to access an Amazon MSK cluster that uses a custom keystore for encryption in transit\.
+ The following tutorial demonstrates how to securely connect \(encryption in transit\) to a Kafka Cluster that uses server certificates issued by a custom, private or even self\-hosted Certificate Authority \(CA\)\.

+For connecting any Kafka Client securely over TLS to a Kafka Cluster, the Kafka Client \(like the example Flink Application\) must trust the complete chain of trust presented by the Kafka Cluster's server certificates \(from the Issuing CA up to the Root\-Level CA\)\.
+As an example for a custom Truststore, we will use an Amazon MSK cluster with Mutual TLS \(MTLS\) Authentication enabled\.
+This implies that the MSK cluster nodes use server certificates that are issued by an AWS Certificate Manager Private Certificate Authority \(ACM Private CA\) that is private to your account and Region and therefore not trusted by the default Truststore of the Java Virtual Machine \(JVM\) executing the Flink Application\.

+**Note**
+A **Keystore** is used to store private key and identity certificates an application should present to both server or client for verification\.
+A **Truststore** is used to store certificates from Certified Authorities \(CA\) that verify the certificate presented by the server in an SSL connection\.

-You can also use the technique in this tutorial for interactions between a Kinesis Data Analytics application and other Apache Kafka sources, such as the following:
+ You can also use the technique in this tutorial for interactions between a Kinesis Data Analytics application and other Apache Kafka sources, such as:
 + A custom Apache Kafka cluster hosted in AWS \([Amazon EC2](https://aws.amazon.com/ec2/) or [Amazon EKS](https://aws.amazon.com/eks/)\)
 + A [Confluent Kafka](https://www.confluent.io) cluster hosted in AWS
 + An on\-premises Kafka cluster accessed through [AWS Direct Connect](https://aws.amazon.com/directconnect/) or VPN

-Your application will use a custom consumer \(`CustomFlinkKafkaConsumer`\) that overrides the `open` method to load the custom keystore\.
-This makes the keystore available to the application after the application restarts or replaces threads\.
+Your application will use a custom consumer \(`CustomFlinkKafkaConsumer`\) that overrides the `open` method to load the custom truststore\.
+This makes the truststore available to the application after the application restarts or replaces threads\.

-The custom keystore is retrieved and stored using the following code, from the `CustomFlinkKafkaConsumer.java` file:
+The custom truststore is retrieved and stored using the following code, from the `CustomFlinkKafkaConsumer.java` file:

 ```
 @Override
 public void open(Configuration configuration) throws Exception {
-    // write keystore to /tmp
+    // write truststore to /tmp
-    // NOTE: make sure that keystore is in JKS format for KDA/Flink.
+    // NOTE: make sure that truststore is in JKS format for KDA/Flink.
 See README for details
     dropFile("/tmp");

     super.open(configuration);